pholser/junit-quickcheck/src/site/markdown/usage/shrinking.md

 property, set the `maxShrinks` attribute of that `@Property`.
 - To reduce or increase the maximum "depth" of the shrink search "tree" for a given property, set the `maxShrinkDepth` attribute of that `@Property`.
+- Generators that offer configuration annotations that influence the generation process are responsible for ensuring that any shrunken values they offer conform to the constraints of specific configuration annotations.